Mike-4-prog/Refract/refract-docs/docs/core-concepts/refractions.md

 When working with Refract, you’ll notice something: refractions aren’t always global — and that’s by design.
 Think of them like light beams in a room:

-1.**Local Refractions** – Created inside a component and live only while that component is mounted.
+1. **Local Refractions** – Created inside a component and live only while that component is mounted.
 #### When to use them:

 When the state is only relevant to that component.